What sort of personal information do we usually collect?

 - Provide you with relevant insurance, health, dental, optical or retirement and aged care services.

 - Consider your recognition as a provider and consequently pay our members for any services you provide.

 How do we use your personal information?

 1. Insurance, Health, Dental and Retirement and Health Care Services

-Your personal information is collected so that we can comply with laws, manage our relationship with you, record your treatment, provide products and services to you (some of which may be provided by third party providers on our behalf) including insurance, health, dental, retirement and health care services, administer, process and audit claims, assess your insurance, health and related lifestyle needs, develop products and services that may better serve those needs, assess your possible interest in any such products or services and tell you about these, resolve any legal and/or commercial complaints or issues, and perform other functions and activities relating to the business of the HCF group of companies.
+We may also use your personal information for our legitimate interest in complying with applicable laws, assessing your insurance, health and related lifestyle needs, developing products and services that may better serve those needs, assessing your possible interest in any such products or services and with your consent, telling you about these, conducting risk forecasting functions (with your consent), improving our service delivery, resolving any legal and/or commercial complaints or issues and performing other functions and activities relating to the business of the HCF Group.

 In some instances, participation in these programs is offered to all members.
 In other instances, the invitation to participate is targeted; at specific members who are most likely to benefit from participation in the programs.

 Where the program is designed to assist members generally, we will inform members via a general communication of the availability of the program, for example, via the web site or through our publications or advertisements, and invite them to participate in the program by opting in to the program.

 Where the program is designed to assist members with specific illnesses and conditions we will offer those members the choice of opting in to participate in the program.
 In relation to all programs: